Outer-Wilds-New-Horizons/new-horizons/README.md

 - position - The Vector3 positon of the planet in world space.
 - orbitAngle - The angle of the orbit.
 - primaryBody - The AstroObject ID of the body this planet orbits.
+- isMoon - Is the body a moon or not a moon (a planet)?

 ### Optional :
 - hasGround - Set to "true" if you want to have a sphere as a ground.